 When you’re making a purchase online, you don’t always know what you’re going to get and if it’s going to fit.
 Fortunately, you can relist the item and try to make your money back.
 I’ve been able to resell most of my “accidental purchases” and recoup what I spent, including the cost of shipping.

-Here are a few tips for making more sales on Poshmark:
+Here are a few more tips for selling clothes on Poshmark:

-- Use the sales reports to see what’s selling in your closet.
+- Use the sales reports to review your top-selling items on Poshmark.

 - Know your brands and sell quality pieces.

 - Use the right keywords in the descriptions so people can find your closet.

 - Connect your Instagram and Pinterest to your closet.

 Tips for Sourcing Clothes to Sell Online